dgaydukov/cert-aws/sa/README.md

 ### TODO
 read nmap book && scan wifi (https://habr.com/ru/post/224955)
-* cloudformation cfn-init (call ec2 instances)
-* how system manager connect to ec2 (does it use ssh, what if ssh disabled? what if you disalbe any network access using iptables or firewall, will SM be able to connect)?
 * connect 2 vpc with privatelink (access ec2 from one vpc from another)
 * create vpc link and connect http api to ec2 in private subnet
 * create custom vpn server in ec2 and try to connect to it (do both use oepnvpn server ami and any ami (OpenVPN Access Server from marketplace which is free tier, in this case you should configure it through browser admin panel) + manually configure openvpn server)
 * vpc endpoint service (add ec2 (with basic httpd service) + NLB and share it to vpc from another region)
-* create cognito identity with cognito user pool and other social providers (use basic java app to test it).
-Looks like cognito identity doesn't have it's own credentials but use credentials from IdP (https://docs.aws.amazon.com/cognito/latest/developerguide/authentication-flow.html)
 * redshift enhanced vpc routing (send data inside vpc between redhshift & s3 and view vpc flow logs)
 * create cf template with dynamodb vpc endpoint and access dynamodb from ec2 in private subnet (add auto scaling to dynamoDb)
 * create dynamodb lsi & gsi and compare them
 * trigger lambda when dynamodb change happend with dynamodb streams (https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html)
 * transit gateway - add on-premise network imitated by third vpc (https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-transitgateway.html - guide to add on-premise, https://theithollow.com/2018/12/12/setup-aws-transit-gateway)
 * ecs + elb with dynamic port mapping (sa/cloudformation/ecs-elb.yml) + add fargate launch type
+* deploy datasync agent on ec2 and imitate data transfer to s3
 * eks + elb with elb path routing to route to eks nodeport
 * Deploy spring app into ECS and EKS and compare the difference (try fargate too).
 Try auto scaling in eks/ecs
 * Deploy spring app using opsworks stacks (take a look at https://docs.aws.amazon.com/opsworks/latest/userguide/gettingstarted-linux.html).
 Try to run 2 ec2 and update their ami without affecting performance
 * Try maximum automate site-to-site vpn cloudformation template (try to extract somehow all IP addresses and PSK secret string and put it into ec2 userdata for VpnServer)
 * Install ec2 with openswan and use it as personal vpn server
-* deploy datasync agent on ec2 and imitate data transfer to s3
 * try to create aws sso user with permission set and add 1 free app, and then try to login to both aws console & this app
 * create vpc with custom DHCP options set and create ec2 instance and see it private/public domain name
 * create aws microsoft AD and see how it works + add aws sso with this ad + use ADFS to add AD to iam as identity provider and assume role (so you can access aws without iam user). cf template iam create identity provider with both saml & openId connect, and with cognito/aws AD (by the way learn how AD works internally)